silentgameplays/Simple-Arch-Linux-Setup/README.md

 # LXQt

-* sudo pacman -S lxqt
+* sudo pacman -S lxqt  breeze-icons

 # NB!:Removing anything can be done by: